TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 7/Ecclesiastes 7.1.md

 ---

-A [good] name is better than precious oil; and the day of death, than the day of one's birth.
+A good name is better than fine perfume; and the day of death better than the day of one's birth.